Progress Report

 2. Outcome so far

-2. Discovered differences in exosomes between individuals with ASD and Neurotypical Individuals
+2. Discovered differences in exosome-containing protains between individuals with ASD and Neurotypical Individuals

-Outcome 1: Using mice, we discovered that blood exosomes undergo dynamic changes in response to social stress.
-Particularly noteworthy is the increased production of exosomes from the brain.
-This finding holds significant promise as a clue to explore the relationship between exosomes and mental state.
+Outcome 1: Using mice, we found that exposure to social stress dynamically changes blood exosomes, in particular the composition of exosomes derived from the brain and gut.
+This result is highly anticipated as a clue to explore the relationship between exosomes and mental state.

 We are advancing basic research to unravel the interactions between exosomes and brain function.